akhilarun23/JAVA-simple-projects-daily/README.md

 - The `divide` method does not handle division by zero.
 Implementing a `try-catch` block is recommended.
 - The program currently returns integer results.
 To support floating-point calculations, modify the method parameters to `double`.

-## License
-This project is open-source and available for educational purposes.

-## Author
-Created for educational purposes to demonstrate Java programming concepts.